Electric Skateboards in Italy

 → mandatory insurance,

-❌ Not mentioned in the law → therefore neither authorised nor clearly prohibited.
+❌ Not mentioned in the law → therefore neither authorized nor clearly prohibited.

-However, everything indicates that the same obligations as for scooters (registration plate, helmet, insurance, top speed) could soon apply.
+However, all signs indicate that the same requirements as electric scooters (license plate, helmet, insurance, top speed) could soon apply.

 Until then, riding on public roads remains legally risky and depends on local tolerance.